heestand-xyz/Trails/README.md

 ## Mock

-To repilcate the randomness seen in the gifs in the top of the redame, use this code:
+To repilcate the randomness seen in the gifs in the top of this redame, use this code:

 ~~~~swift
 let trailer: Trailer = TrailerMock.make()